-The Readmission Form consists of three parts: your current contact information, a list of courses taken and the credit you expect to earn (if you earned credit while away), and a personal statement.
+The Readmission Form consists of three parts: your current contact information, a list of courses taken (if required) and the credit you expect to earn (if you earned credit while away), and a personal statement.

 - A brief explanation of the circumstances that led to your withdrawal.